 5. Benefits anticipated.
-Petitioners have an interest in preserving jobs of their members and an interest in preventing U.S. employers from escaping their responsibilities under U.S. labor laws.
+The Labor Coalition has an interest in preserving the jobs of its members and an interest in preventing U.S. employers from escaping their responsibilities under U.S. labor laws.
+FENASTRAS has an interest in having workers' rights respected in El Salvador.

-Each of the petitioners has members who have lost jobs due to competition with exploited labor from countries from countries which do not meet the workers rights standards in the GSP statute.
-Petitioners' members have been forced to make wage concessions and sacrifice gains made in terms and conditions of employment due to direct or indirect threats that, if concessions are not made, the employer will transfer the jobs of petitioners' members to countries where international workers rights are not protected.
-Petitioners have a further interest in seeking to allow employers who have not deserted their U.S. workforce for exploitive countries this to remain competitive.
+Unions which are part of the Labor Coalition have members who have lost jobs due to competition with exploited labor from countries from countries which do not meet the workers rights standards in the GSP statute.
+Union members have been forced to make wage concessions and sacrifice gains made in terms and conditions of employment due to direct or indirect threats that, if concessions are not made, the employer will transfer the jobs of petitioners' members to countries where international workers rights are not protected.
+The U.S. unions have a further interest in seeking to allow employers who have not deserted their U.S. workforce for exploitive countries this to remain competitive.